Taiwan, once the home of mass production, is now home to one of the most celebrated single malts in recent years. All made at the Kavalan Distillery.

-King Car Group, one of Taiwan’s biggest conglomerates, opened the Kavalan Distillery in 2005 and bottled their first expression in 2008.
+King Car Group, one of Taiwan’s biggest conglomerates, opened the Kavalan Distillery in 2005.
+They bottled their first expression in 2008.
 And thus began what historians will soon refer to as the Taiwanese whisky take over.

 Based in the rural area of Ylan County, Kavalan is named after the indigenous people who have inhabited the region for centuries.

-As you can imagine, the pressure of being the first Taiwanese distillery was massive, but King Car Group founder, T. T. Lee, was not daunted.
-He took the resources King Car Group’s history of beverage manufacturing had built up, and put them to good use.
+As you can imagine, the pressure of being the first Taiwanese distillery was massive.
+King Car Group founder, T. T. Lee, was not daunted.
+He put the resources King Car Group’s history of beverage manufacturing had built up, to good use.

-Of course it may seem like the company takes a lot of advice from Scottish sources, but the whisky producers remain rooted in their own Taiwanese history and surroundings.
+Of course it may seem like the company takes a lot of advice from Scottish sources.
+However the whisky producers remain rooted in their own Taiwanese history and surroundings.
 These roots are traced back through the very water used to create Kavalan single malts.

 Sourcing their water from the Central Mountain Range and the Snowy Mountain Range, this element allows Kavalan whisky to become the embodiment of Taiwan.
-The sea air that mixes with the mountain wind also plays a massive part, as it is absorbed by the casks and soaked into the whisky, giving it a taste of home.
+The sea air that mixes with the mountain wind also plays a massive part.
+It is absorbed by the casks and soaked into the whisky, giving it a taste of home.

 Water and air are not the only Taiwanese elements that effect the creation of Kavalan.
 The hot, humid climate means that the whisky matures faster, and as such, the first bottling was available after only three years.